-1) ComEd, the regulated supplier;

-2) An unregulated alternative supplier (also known as an "alternative retail electric supplier," or "ARES");

-3) An unregulated supplier chosen by your local government ("municipal aggregation");

-4) Hourly Pricing, a special ComEd power pricing plan.
+- 1) Ameren, the regulated supplier; - 2) An unregulated alternative supplier (also known as an "alternative retail electric supplier," or "ARES"); - 3) An unregulated supplier chosen by your local government ("municipal aggregation"); - 4) Power Smart Pricing, a special Ameren pricing plan.

 This guide covers the second choice, unregulated alternative suppliers.
-These companies sell their offers door-todoor, over the phone and by mail-but also at community events, through friends and even at churches.
+These companies sell their offers door-todoor, over the phone, via mail, and at community events.